 Note that this will reset all the IP addresses on Ethernet interfaces to their defaults which might mean that the network connection will be lost.

-Run-time Information Reset

-✓ Maintenance RESET TO DEFAULTS

-DEVICE MAINTENANCE Backup & Restore Import Script License Reset the configuration to current core default.
+RESET TO DEFAULTS Reset the configuration to current core default.
 Reset the entire unit to factory defaults.
 This includes firmware version and configuration.

-Reset & Restart Reset
+Reset

 Figure 5.1.
 Factory Reset Using the Web Interface